Voice Evaluation

 Comprehensive Voice Evaluation

-• Medical causes for your voice problem, such as illness, allergies, acid reflux, or surgery
+- Medical causes for your voice problem, such as illness, allergies, acid reflux, sleep apnea, chronic cough, or surgery

-• What your voice sounds like: hoarse, raspy, weak, strained, breathy, shaky, etc.
+- What your voice sounds like: rough, raspy, weak, strained, breathy, shaky, etc.

-• Any changes to your breathing or swallowing
+- Any changes to your breathing and/or swallowing

 Singing Voice Evaluation